The teaching of spelling should be part of an interwoven literacy curriculum, where creativity can sit alongside mechanics as partners not enemies.

 Think it, Say it, Write it!

-Always, Always, Always have your child or student say the sounds as they write them.
+Always, Always, Always have your child or student say the sounds they hear as they write them.

 Happy Spelling xx